topix-hackademy/Rear/docs/messages/README.md

 At it's core, REAR relies on a **Decentralized identifiers (DIDs)** system as a way to provide globally unique identifier to verify the various actors involved in the REAR message exchange and removing the need for a centralized registry.
 Each device in the continuum is represented by a set of attributes, constituting what's called a **Verifiable Credential (VC)**.
 Upon connecting to the continuum, a node must performe the enrolment towards a Trusted Issuer to be included in the DID, receiving as the VC with the attributes disclodesed during the enrolment (see Figure 2).
+The VC will then be stored in the private wallet of the owner for future use.

 ![](/images/REAR_auth.png)